-To help understand the content of firms' DEI commitments and how this changes over our sample period, we plot the frequency of the most common keywords for each year in Figure 2.
-Although we see a sizeable increase in overall counts, we observe it is primarily driven by a subset of terms.
-The increase in DEI discussion relates to the discussion of ethnic diversity, as terms like "diversity and inclusion", "ethnicity", "racial" and "board diversity" substantially increase in frequency in the second half of our sample.
-This finding contrasts with terms related to equity, such as "pay equity" and "equal employment opportunity", which remains relatively constant over our sample period.
-Figure 2 suggests that the increase in DEI discussion stems from an expansion in a discussion of ethnic diversity.
+driven by a subset of terms.
+The increase in DEI discussion relates to the discussion of ethnic diversity, as terms like "diversity and inclusion," "ethnicity," "racial," and "board diversity" substantially increase in frequency in the second half of our sample.
+This finding contrasts with terms related to equity, such as "pay equity" and "equal employment opportunity," which remains relatively constant over our sample period.
+Figure 2 suggests the increase in DEI discussion stems from an expansion in a discussion of ethnic diversity.

-We further investigate how firms discuss DEI by examining the topics arising in sentences with DEI keywords using a method based on BERT.
-Briefly, BERT is a transformerbased neural network that examines the context of words by considering the co-occurrence of words around them to infer meaning.12 We use an extension of BERT, sentenceBERT, which is pre-trained on over 1 billion sentences and is intended to examine the context of sentences instead of individual words.
-We use sentenceBERT because most DEI sentences involve one topic, and this method is better suited for sentence-level classification.13 We set the number of topics to 20 and have ChatGPT assign labels to each topic based on a sample of sentences.
-Following Dyer, Lang, and Stice-Lawrence (2016), we organize these topics into interpretable categories and report the four categories that most directly relate to DEI issues.14 Appendix C describes our approach in greater detail and the mapping between topics and categories.
+We further investigate how firms discuss DEI, by examining the topics arising in sentences with DEI keywords using a method based on BERT.
+Briefly, BERT is a transformer-based neural network that examines the context of words by considering the co-occurrence of words around them to infer meaning.
+We use an extension of BERT, sentenceBERT, which is pre-trained on over 1 billion sentences and is intended to examine the context of sentences instead of individual words.
+We use sentenceBERT because most DEI sentences involve one topic, and this method is better suited for sentence-level classification.
+We set the number of topics to 20 and have ChatGPT assign labels to each topic based on a sample of sentences.
+Following Dyer, Lang, and Stice-Lawrence (2016), we organize these topics into interpretable categories and report the four categories that most directly relate to DEI issues.
+Appendix C describes our approach in greater detail, as well as the mapping between topics and categories.